TITLE: Financial Aid Advisor

 PRINCIPAL ACCOUNTABILITIES: (Includes some or all of the following)

-12. Perform other duties as assigned.
+12. Performs other duties as assigned.

 Work is typically performed in an office environment.
 Extensive use of computer requires long periods of sitting at a desk and reviewing student files.
 During peak periods incumbents will typically work extended hours, including some weekends.